mimisasouvanh/office-content/How to contribute to an article.md

 ## Contribute using Git

-Here are the steps you need to do contribute using Git.
+Here are the steps to contribute using Git.
 You'll need to use this method if you are:

 * Contributing code
 * Making changes that affect meaning